-Vox (the librarian hologram played by Orlando Jones) was originally written to be a robot.
-Steven Spielberg, however, was creating A.I.
+Vox was originally written as a robot.
+Steven Spielberg was creating A.I.
 Artificial Intelligence (2001) at the same time, and had a similarly-designed robot in his own film for every version of Vox the filmmakers could conceive.
 Production designer Oliver Scholl came up with the idea of a hologram.

-Vox mentions a "Time Machine" musical and starts singing a song with the lyrics "There's a place called tomorrow...".
+Vox mentions a "Time Machine" musical (With the year 2006) and starts singing a song with the lyrics "There's a place called tomorrow...".
 Such a musical and such a song do not exist, although its composer Andrew Lloyd Webber most certainly does.

-When Hartdegen talks with Vox about time travel, this last mentions three real Sci-Fi writers: Isaac Asimov, Harlan Ellison and H.G.
+When Hartdegen talks with Vox about time travel, the latter mentions three real sci-fi writers: Isaac Asimov, Harlan Ellison and H.G.
 Wells.
-Asimov wrote in 1955 "The End of the Eternity", about the time travel and the risks about to make changes in the past.
-Ellison wrote numerous scripts about sci-fi (including time travel) for TV series like The Outer Limits (1963) and Twilight Zone (1959).
-Wells wrote in 1894 "The Time Machine", the book which is based the movie.
+Asimov wrote "The End of Eternity" in 1955 about time travel and the risks of making changes to the past.
+Ellison wrote numerous science fiction scripts (including time travel) for TV series like The Outer Limits (1963) and The Twilight Zone (1959).
+Wells wrote "The Time Machine" in 1894, the book upon which this movie is based.